techidaily/site-win11-tips/source/_posts/post-update-failure-navigating-disconnect-in-windows-discord.md

  If you have a third-party antivirus program installed on your computer, try disabling it temporarily.
 This will help you verify if your antivirus program is conflicting with the Discord app.

  After disabling your antivirus program, try to update Discord again.
 If this works, you'll need to whitelist Discord in your antivirus settings.
 Alternatively, you can switch to a different antivirus program altogether.
-There are plenty of[free and paid antivirus apps available for Windows](https://www.makeuseof.com/windows-11-antivirus-apps/) .
+There are plenty of [free and paid antivirus apps available for Windows](https://www.makeuseof.com/windows-11-antivirus-apps/) .

 ## 7\.
 Adjust the Date and Time Settings

- Discord may have trouble connecting to its server[if your PC is set to an incorrect date or time](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) .
+ Discord may have trouble connecting to its server [if your PC is set to an incorrect date or time](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) .
 You can avoid such problems by configuring Windows to use network-provided time.
 Here’s how.

 1. Press**Win + I** to open the Settings app.
 2. Select**Time & language** from the left pane.